 To get started, find your audience.

 With podcasts more popular than ever before, there’s plenty of room for advertisers to get creative.
-Start by doing your research.
-Think about the podcasts and podcast categories that might align best with your target audience: Comedy?
+But if you’re a new to the audio landscape, learning how to advertise on podcasts can seem especially daunting.
+Start the process by doing your research.
+Think about the podcasts and podcast categories that might align best with your industry and your target audience: Comedy?
 Sports?
 True Crime?
 Woodworking?
 Don’t just choose a podcast because it’s popular.
 Ads that directly relate to the specific topic of a show or episode will feel more natural and authentic.
 In general, aim to align with genres, shows, and/or hosts that represent your brand values or resonate with your target audience.

 Next, choose your approach.